Each tent at Selous Impala Camp stands on its own, slightly raised, overlooking the Rufiji River.

-Drinks included: At Selous Impala Camp filtered water, tea and coffee are included, but other drinks are extra (eg US$4 for a glass of wine, US$2.50 for soft drinks, US$3.50 for a beer).
+Drinks included: At Selous Impala Camp filtered water, tea and coffee are included, but other drinks are extra (eg US$3 for a glass of wine, US$2.50 for soft drinks, US$3.50 for a beer).

 Honeymoons: Impala Camp has a beautiful and romantic setting, right on the edge of the Rufiji River.
 The rooms are very private, each with its own veranda and wonderful views across the river.
 On our last visit, the Impala team told us about the surprises that they arrange to help ensure a very special experience for honeymoon couples: you’ll be very well looked after.See more ideas for Honeymoons in Tanzania

 Birdwatching: The Selous Game Reserve is a great place to enjoy watching a variety of birds.
-On our last visit to Impala Camp in October 2011 our favourite sightings were malachite kingfishers, very regal-looking African fish eagles.
-We were also fortunate enough to see dozens of carmine bee-eaters building their nests in the river’s banks, which they do after the rainy season.See more ideas for Birdwatching in Tanzania
+On our last visit to Impala Camp in November 2013 we spotted jewelled malachite kingfishers and regal African fish eagles.
+We were also fortunate enough to see dozens of carmine bee-eaters building their nests in the river’s banks.See more ideas for Birdwatching in Tanzania

 Wildlife safaris: Selous is an excellent game reserve with great populations of big game from large herds of elephants and buffalo to lion, leopard and an excellent population of wild dogs.
 Black rhino are present in very small numbers, but they are rarely seen.See more ideas for Wildlife safaris in Tanzania

-Attitude towards children: Impala Camp welcomes families with children over the age of 6.
+Attitude towards children: Impala Camp welcomes families with children of all ages.

 Equipment: There are special children’s lifejackets available for boat-trips.